 Many people in the community are saying that HVCC's actions constitute insurance fraud and unnecesary hardship on the community, but these whispers need to stop.
 The smoke damage, although undetectable to most people, was present.
 Smoke does not always leave an odor.
 If someone had a fire outside your home some time in the past, or if someone smoked a cigarette in your house in the past, would you want to live there any more?
 Probably not.
 HVCC needed to shut the building down.

 Hope Valley Community Church knows that the smoke from the small fires outside the building damaged the church, rendering the ministry spaces unusable.
 This is the statement posted on the www.hopevalleychurch.org home page: "Due to the recent fire that happened on 9/10/17 in the west wing of the building, both the Valley Thrift Store and Food Pantry are effectively closed until further notice.
 The damage could have been a lot worse.
 However, it was enough to render the lower section of the wing unusable altogether.
 Because both ministry spaces were compromised during the fire, we have no choice other than to shut them both down until they both can be reevaluated.
 Please keep the church and both ministries directly affected in your prayers as the future of these two ministries are in the hands of God now."

-Through grace, may the church receive their much-deserved insurance claim and complete the much-needed renovations.
-The people of the community who need the thrift store, and the families affected by the loss of their daycare will be fine, and the members of the church who have no church to go to will find their church better than ever in the future, thanks to all the church's hard work in this case.
+Through grace, may the church receive their much-deserved insurance claim and complete the much-needed renovations they have desired for so long.
+The people of the community who need the thrift store, and the families affected by the loss of their daycare will be fine, and the members of the church will find their church better than ever in the future, thanks to all the church's hard work in this case.